Complete Guide to Improving Credit Score

 Missed payments can stay on your credit report for seven years.
 While the impact lessens over time, you need to make an effort to catch up on outstanding bills as quickly as possible.
 Overdue payments can be sent to collections, which can further hurt your credit score.

-Here’s how to maintain a strong payment record:
+Here’s how to maintain a strong payment history for better credit:

 • Catch up on overdue bills as soon as possible.